What International Students Say

 Marcela Delgado ‘15 — Honduras

 Here’s my story of how I got to this amazing university.
 It was May 2009 when I came for the first time to Mercyhurst for my sister Gabriela Delgado’s graduation.
 I fell in love with the campus.
 The people were warm and welcoming.
 It was then that I realized this was the right place for me, and indeed it was.
 I encourage you to choose Mercyhurst; this is the right place for you.

 Sheila Tsuro ’15 — Zimbabwe

 Being the first ever student from my country was probably the scariest thing about coming to Mercyhurst.
 However, with time, I became proud of this fact.
-Everyone that l met was excited to hear about my country and what it was like growing up there.
-What l learned is that at Mercyhurst every International student is a considered a treasure and everyone is warm and welcoming and not only ready to teach you, but also to learn from you.
-If you are looking for new experiences and to make great memories you should definitely come to Mercyhurst!
+Everyone that I met was excited to hear about my country and what it was like growing up there.
+What I learned is that, at Mercyhurst, every International student is a considered a treasure, and everyone is warm and welcoming and not only ready to teach you but also to learn from you.
+If you are looking for new experiences and to make great memories, you should definitely come to Mercyhurst!